ValksGodotTools/Inventory-2023-Old/README.md

 - Allow items to define their own max stack sizes
 - Q = Drop Item (x1)
 - Ctrl + Q = Drop Stack
+- Maybe implementing ENet-CSharp and syncing all of this inventory stuff over the network.
+(There would be a demo where 2 players would see each other walking around and see the inventory update when the other player interacts with it)
+- Giving items a category property so the sorting hotkey can sort by category or any other item property for that matter
+- Add item rarities (maybe rare items have a glowing outline achieved used Godot Shaders)

 ### Known Issues
 - Multiple description panels stack on top of each other and do not disappear until more mouse movements or other inputs are made